featurebyte/featurebyte/docs/about/concepts/data_semantics.md

 The identification of the semantics of data fields and their table is a critical step for a successful and trustworthy feature engineering project.
-Without this knowledge, non meaningful and noisy features are often produced and important signals are missed.
-Examples of common mistakes and miss opportunities include:
+Without this knowledge, non-meaningful and noisy features are often produced and important signals are missed.
+Examples of common mistakes and missed opportunities include:

 * sum wrongly applied to a measurement of intensity such as a patient temperature from a doctor visits table
 * sum, average, max… applied to a weekday column mistaken for a numerical column while count per weekday, most frequent weekday, weekdays entropy, unique count… should have been used.

 To better inform users on which feature engineering should be applied, each data source registered in FeatureByte has a semantic layer that captures and accumulates the domain knowledge acquired by users working on the same data.
-In this layer, data fields semantics are encoded via a data ontology specifically designed for Feature Engineering.
+In this layer, data fields’ semantics are encoded via a data ontology specifically designed for Feature Engineering.

 ### Data Ontology
 FeatureByte’s Ontology has a tree-based structure where each node represents a semantics type with specific feature engineering practices.

 The tree has an inheritance property.
 A child node inherits from the practices of the parent node it is connected to.

-The nodes of level 1 represent basic generic semantics types associated with radically different feature engineering practices:
+The nodes of level 1 represent basic generic semantics types associated with incompatible feature engineering practices:

 * `Numeric` type
 * `Binary` type
 * `Categorical` type
 * `Date-time` type
 * `Text` type
+* `Dictionary` type
 * `Unique Identifier` type

 The nodes of level 2 and 3 represent more precise generic semantics for which additional feature engineering is commonly used.